 - medical malpractice.

 The first step to getting fair compensation in a wrongful death case is to prove that the accident and death were caused by an act of negligence.
 This is done by demonstrating that the responsible party owed a duty of care to the victim.
-Mr. Ackerman will build a case to show that reasonable care was not taken, and that the death was the direct result of that lack of care.
+Ackerman & Falcon, LLP will build a case to show that reasonable care was not taken, and that the death was the direct result of that lack of care.

 Virginia, Maryland and D.C each have differing laws regarding the time limitations for making a wrongful death claim (statute of limitations), who is eligible to make a wrongful death claim and receive compensation, and the way money damages are determined.
 Depending on the facts and circumstances, a lawsuit may be filed in either state or federal court.